Redis 4.0 and 5.0 Instance Specifications

 • Used memory: You can check the memory usage of an instance by viewing the Memory Usage and Used Memory metrics.

 • Maximum connections: The maximum number of connections allowed is the maximum number of clients that can be connected to an instance.
+This metric is implemented by the maxclients parameter (unavailable for read/write splitting instances).
+To modify this parameter, go to the Instance Configuration > Parameters page on the console.
 To check the number of connections to an instance, view the Connected Clients metric.
-After an instance is created, you can change the maximum number of connections of the instance by modifying the maxclients parameter on the Instance Configuration > Parameters page on the console.

 • QPS represents queries per second, which is the number of commands processed per second.